 While internet speed, affordability, quality, and household access to internet-enabled devices are important factors that help understand why certain populations do not have access to the internet, socioeconomic factors of income, age, and race are also important factors that help explain the digital divide.
 Source: Mapping Toronto’s Digital Divide

-The City’s expanded free public Wi-Fi strategy outlines a proposed framework and actions to increase the number of places offering free Wi-Fi and to enhance the experience of getting online throughout Toronto.
+The City’s expanded public Wi-Fi strategy outlines a proposed framework and actions to increase the number of places offering public Wi-Fi and to enhance the experience of getting online throughout Toronto.

 The strategy will outline immediate actions that the City and our City divisional partners can implement and guide long-term planning directions and decisions for future recommended actions.